 If the emergency room doctor can see no visible wounds, you will probably be sent home with a muscle pain reliever and a painkiller, with a reminder to come back should you feel worse.
 Often, though, we may not be able to keep that appointment, and any unknown injury may remain untreated and manifest itself in chronic neck and back pain.

-The Role of a Chiropractor
+The Role of a Chiropractor: Chiropractic Care

-An auto injury chiropractor is a licensed medical professional, trained to detect and treat car accident injurytissue injury resulting from car accidents.
+An auto injury chiropractor is a licensed medical professional, trained to detect and treat car accident injury tissue injury resulting from car accidents.
 They are experienced in assessing the spine for any damages and abnormalities.

 If you have been in a car accident before and are experiencing persistent headaches and back or neck pain now, you will probably benefit from chiropractic care.
-These symptoms, no matter how mild they may be, could worsen if these remain untreated.
+These symptoms, no matter how mild they may be, could worsen if they remain untreated.

-A Chiropractor’s Methods of Treatment
+A Chiropractor’s Methods of Treatment: Chiropractic Care

-Chiropractors use a variety of treatment methods depending upon the type of injury you will present.
+Chiropractors use a variety of treatment methods depending on the type of injury you will present.
 If your spine is misaligned, they will use manual manipulation to correct it.
 They may also use sonic (sound) vibrations to stimulate your bones, muscles, and blood vessels, to improve their development and circulation.